jegtnes/jegtnes-static/src/work-with-me.md

 - Rails
 - Shopify

-## If any of this sounds of use to your and your organisation
+## If any of this sounds of use to you and your organisation

 Hit me up at [alex@jegtnes.com](mailto:alex@jegtnes.com?subject=Contracting%20inquiry)!
 I'd love to hear from you. ✨